tanyamaheshwari-05/BL_Frontend_Training/README.md

 Understood why CSS3 is used

-Practiced CSS Box Model (content, padding, border, margin)
+Practiced the CSS Box Model (content, padding, border, margin)

+🔹 Day 3 (26/12/25)

+Learned CSS Flexbox

+Learned the basics of JavaScript

+Learned array declaration in JavaScript

+Got an overview of JavaScript

 🎯 What I Learned